BurntSushi/fst/README.md

   automaton to the `automaton` sub-module.
 This includes an additional dependency on `utf8-ranges`.
 Other features are as follows: (see tests/levenshtein_test.rs for detail example)
+  1)  Fix levenshtein automaton bugs when process some unicode characters, especially Chinese characters.
-  1)  Damerau-Levenshtein features support treating one exchange operation between adjacent two characters as one operation, while it is two operations during classic levenshtein;
+  2)  Damerau-Levenshtein features support treating one exchange operation between adjacent two characters as one operation, while it is two operations during classic levenshtein;
-  2)  Support all levenshtein parameters which are completely same as features in lucene fuzzy search and spell errors check, such as prefix_length, max_expansions and so on.
+  3)  Support all levenshtein parameters which are completely same as features in lucene fuzzy search and spell errors check, such as prefix_length, max_expansions and so on.
 It also supports obtain sorted results of levenshtein automaton by similarity;
-  3)  Support visualization of levenshtein automaton by generating picture file through dot file,one effect drawing was shown as follows:
+  4)  Support visualization of levenshtein automaton by generating picture file through dot language,one effect drawing was shown as follows:

       <img src="https://github.com/apollo008/fst-levenshtein-0.4.4/blob/fst-levenshtein-0.4.4/data/lev.png" alt="levenshtein" width=375 />